Language education: Teaching foreign language in classrooms

-A method is a plan for presenting the language material to be learned, and should be based upon a selected approach.
-In order for an approach to be translated into a method, an instructional system must be designed considering the objectives of the teaching/learning, how the content is to be selected and organized, the types of tasks to be performed, the roles of students, and the roles of teachers.
+A method is a plan for presenting the language material to be learned.
+It should be based on a selected approach.
+In order for an approach to be translated into a method, an instructional system must be designed considering the objectives of the teaching/learning situation, how the content is to be selected and organized, the types of tasks to be performed, the roles of students, and the roles of teachers.